- Working Voltage DC 5 V

 What does it do?

 Sonar HC-SR04 sensor issues an ultrasonic pulse to determine a distance from the board itself.
 Sensors placement limits the min range to 2cm, and it is possible to detect objects as far as 400cm away (4m).
-The output is generated to the GPIO21 on the design below and the command to check for the distance is issued on GPIO2.
+The output is generated to the GPIO21 using the code linked below and the command to check for the distance is issued on GPIO2.

 How to use it?